 Waterbodies may have potential beneficial uses established for any of the following reasons: 1) the use existed prior to November 28, 1975, but is not currently being attained; 2) plans already exist to put the water to that use; 3) conditions make such future use likely; 4) the water has been identified as a potential source of drinking water based on the quality and quantity available (see Sources of Drinking Water Policy, in Appendix 7); 5) existing water quality does not support these uses, but remedial measures may lead to attainment in the future; or 6) there is insufficient information to support the use as existing, however, the potential for the use exists and upon future review, the potential designation may be re-designated as existing.
 The establishment of a potential beneficial use can have different purposes such as establishing a water quality goal, which must be achieved through control actions in order to re-establish a beneficial use, or serving to protect the existing quality of a water source for eventual use.

-Many communities in the Region depend on surface waterbodies for their municipal water supply.
+Many communities in the North Coast Region depend on surface waterbodies for their municipal water supply.
 These waterbodies include the Smith, Mad, and Russian Rivers.
 Agricultural water use is distributed over more areas than domestic, municipal and industrial use, as it is present in all of the hydrologic units within the region.

 Recreational use occurs in all hydrologic units on both fresh and salt water.
 Water recreation areas in the North Coast Region attract over ten million people annually and the numbers are expected to keep growing.
 This area has rugged natural beauty and some of the most renowned fishing streams in North America.
 The North Coast Region has many unique characteristics: diverse topography including a scenic ocean shoreline, diverse forest environments including a large forested belt which has more than half of California’s redwoods, and extensive inland mountains.